 Iron Shape flex interfacing onto the wrong side of the bag center and bag side pieces.
 Refer to the directions on the package for pressing instructions.

 On two of the bag side pieces cut a 3” x 3” square from the bottom right corner.

 On the other two bag side pieces cut a 3” x 3” square from the bottom left corner.

 Pair one bag side piece cut from the right corner with one bag side piece cut from the left corner.
 Repeat.

-Pin Pom Pom trim to the long side of the bag side piece (on the side without the square-cut out).
+Pin Pom Pom trims to the long side of the bag side piece (on the side without the square cut out).
 The edge of the Pom Pom trim should be flush with the raw edge of the fabric.

 Using a zig-zag stitch attach pom pom trim to the bag side piece.
 Stop the pom pom trim 3″ from the bottom of the piece.

 Repeat for other 3 bag side pieces.